TEL: 0191 9035664

 Once you have this information, count how many steps you have. (most houses have 13 stairs)

-We find the easiest way to measure the landing and hallway is to draw a plan.
+When measuring the landing/ hallway we find the easiest way is to draw a plan.
 This way you can make a note of any doorways or alcoves that may be there and we can adjust the amount of carpet needed accordingly.

 If you have a ½ Landing.